 The Deal May Be Done, but the Grandstanding Continues

-James Jeffrey - Washington Institute - @washinstitute, Joseph Cirincione - Ploughshares Fund - @Cirincione, Robin Wright - joint fellow at the US Institute of Peace and Woodrow Wilson Center, and contributing writer for the New Yorker - @wrightr, Sharif Nezam Mafi - Iran Switzerland Chamber of Commerce
+James Jeffrey - Washington Institute - @washinstitute, Joseph Cirincione - Ploughshares Fund - @Cirincione, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr, Sharif Nezam Mafi - Iran Switzerland Chamber of Commerce